St. Mary's Center for Women and Children

 Margaret’s House shelters more than 85 homeless women and their 150+ children annually, providing services that will increase each mother’s knowledge and skills in acquiring and sustaining permanent housing and self-sufficiency.
 These mothers receive guidance in maternal-child health, nutrition education, life skills training, parenting skills, child development education, and self-esteem development.
 The trauma-sensitive approach helps young mothers develop skills to succeed in society as a parent, employee, and stable tenant.
 Mothers are generally 18-30 years old, primarily young families.
 Their children generally range from newborns to 13 years old.

-Margaret's House Tasks & Schedule: PULSE students will help with homework, child care, co-lead groups for children adjusting to living in shelter, plan family activities, provide emotional support, and read to toddlers and children during evening hours (from 4:00pm to 8:00pm).
-Two PULSE students each weekday evening (Monday-Thursday).
+Margaret's House Tasks & Schedule: PULSE students help with homework, child care, co-lead groups for children adjusting to living in shelter, plan family activities, provide emotional support, and read to toddlers and children during evening hours.